cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 - Delete `outbox` table from Patient Self Report database
 - Decide how to integrate the PSR `patients` table
+	- Depending on the option there'll be prerequisite work
 - Have query do the LR from PSR into Edge in Alpha
 - Create new migrations in Edge to use the PSR tables
 	- using the `if_not_exists` option in the migration